igorkll/TSGL/README.md

 # TSGL
-* extended graphics library for the ESP 32 family controller.
+* extended graphics library for the ESP 32 family controller
-* this library is written entirely in "C".
+* this library is written entirely in "C"
-* designed exclusively for use with ESP-IDF.
+* designed exclusively for use with ESP-IDF
-* the esp-idf version i use is 5.3.
+* the esp-idf version i use is 5.3
-* also, this library has an APIs for working with other peripherals.
+* also, this library has an APIs for working with other peripherals
-* in fact, TSQL is a framework for working with the esp32 peripherals

-# warnings
-* a task that works with the render and sends data to the screen must NECESSARILY have a high priority (preferably 24) otherwise there will be severe lags

 # features
 * the ability to install custom drivers without having to change the library code